Maureen Swanson

-Maureen Swanson, later Maureen Ward, Countess of Dudley (25 November 1932 – 16 November 2011), was a British actress.
+Maureen Ward, Countess of Dudley, known professionally as Maureen Swanson (25 November 1932 – 16 November 2011), was a British actress.
 As Maureen Swanson, she featured in British pictures during the 1950s.
 She retired from acting in 1961, following her marriage to Viscount Ednam.

 Filmink magazine called her "immensely watchable on screen, and might have had a very strong career had her personal life not intervened."

 Early life and career

 Maureen Swanson was born in Glasgow on 25 November 1932, the daughter of James Swanson.
 After her parents emigrated to South Africa, she became a ward of Lady Phyllis Griffith-Boscawen.
 Swanson initially trained as a classical ballerina at the Sadler's Wells Ballet School, before moving into musical theatre and film.

 She was touring in a production of Carousel when selected over 50 applicants to play a key role in Moulin Rouge (1952).
 This led to a larger part in Valley of Song (1953) and a strong support role in MGM's Knights of the Round Table (1953).
 Swanson was the female lead in Hammer's film noir Third Party Risk (1954).
 Swanson was also in episodes of The Vise, and had a supporting part in Orders Are Orders (1955).